connervieira/Optic/DOCUMENTATION.md

 The "Connection Settings" section contains settings relating to the connection between Optic and the Predator instance.

 - The "Instance Directory" setting should be used to specify the absolute directory path of the Predator instance directory.
-- The "Interface Directory" setting should be used to specify the absolute directory path of the Predator interface directory.

 ## Usage